A Guide to How Often To Vacuum a Pool – Daily, Weekly or Monthly?

 Every two weeks

-It is good practice to shock your pool every other week (or perhaps even weekly if it is getting used a great deal).
+It is good practice to shock your pool every other week (or perhaps even weekly if it is being used heavily).
 This will eliminate any contaminates and ensure the clarity of the pool water.

 As and when

-Check that you don’t have any leaks in the pipework around your pool pump and anywhere else they are exposed.
+Check that the pipework around your pool pump and anywhere else it is exposed is free of leaks.

 Check your skimmer housings for signs of any cracks and that the skimmer weir is operating correctly.